solaceai-evidence/solaceai-prototype/README.md

   iii. _Summary Generation_ -  Each section is generated based on the quotes assigned to that section and all the prior text generated in the report.
 [Prompt](https://github.com/allenai/ai2-scholarqa-lib/blob/345b101e16d1dd62517fbd2df5f2ad6d8065af93/api/scholarqa/llms/prompts.py#L97)

   These steps are encapsulated in the [MultiStepQAPipeline](https://github.com/allenai/ai2-scholarqa-lib/blob/345b101e16d1dd62517fbd2df5f2ad6d8065af93/api/scholarqa/rag/multi_step_qa_pipeline.py#L50C7-L50C26) class.

+Both the PaperFinder and MultiStepQAPipeline are in turn members of [ScholarQA](https://github.com/allenai/ai2-scholarqa-lib/blob/41eb8374a88b5edfda7306519a8d61f6c225493f/api/scholarqa/scholar_qa.py#L27), which is the main class powering our system.

   For more info please refer to our [blogpost](allenai.org/blog/ai2-scholarqa).